ZukoHeiwa/bun-sanityio-shopify-ecommerce-studio-demo/README.md

 # Usage
 Usage
-Once the app is running, open your web browser and access bun-sanityio-movie-studio-demo at http://localhost:3333.
+Once the app is running, open your web browser and access bun-sanityio-shopify-ecommerce-studio-demo at http://localhost:3333.
 Here's how you can use it:

 - Open your prefered browser and open this http://localhost:3333
 - You can see the simple E-commerce (Shopify) Demo